KWARC/GLIF/README.md

 If you haven't installed GF already, get it from the official [download website](https://www.grammaticalframework.org/download/index.html).

-For graph visualization GF uses [graphviz](http://www.graphviz.org/), so please make sure you have it installed.
+For graph visualization GF uses [graphviz](http://www.graphviz.org/), so please make sure you have it installed:

     sudo apt install graphviz

+or under Mac OS X with [homebrew](https://brew.sh):

+    brew install graphviz

 Installation
 ------------
-Install all necessary packages:

-    pip install -r requirements.txt

-Clone the kernel:
+You can either install the kernel from the source repository:

     git clone https://github.com/kwarc/gf_kernel
     cd gf_kernel
+    pip install .

+or install it directly from pip:

+    pip install gf_kernel

-Install the kernel module with:
+Afterwards, install the kernel module with:

-    python setup.py install
     python -m gf_kernel.install